Retrieval Enhanced Data Augmentation for Question Answering on Privacy Policies: Experiments

 Table~\ref{table:breakdown_result} shows the performance breakdown for different query types (more in Appendix~\ref{appendix:sec:privacyqa}).
-For questions related to data collection, data sharing, and data security, the performance difference among the models is relatively small ($\leq$ 5\% F1); for data retention and user access, \emph{BERT-R}, that is pre-trained on generic NLP texts, performs significantly well ($>$ 15\% F1), possibly because the answers to these query types focus on providing numerical evidence for the questions (e.g., How many days the data are retained?) that is less irrelevant to the domain of privacy policies; and for other types of questions the domain adapted models performs better ($>$ 15\% F1).
-In general, the individual retrieval augmented models learned w/ different corpora and objectives perform at different scales for each type, and combining their expertise, \tool enhances the performances for all types.
+For questions related to data collection, data sharing, and data security, the performance difference among the models is relatively small ($\leq$ 5\% F1); for data retention and user access, \emph{BERT-R}, that is pre-trained on generic NLP texts, performs significantly well ($>$ 15\% F1), possibly because the answers to these query types focus on providing numerical evidence for the questions (e.g., How many days the data are retained?) that is less relevant to the domain of privacy policies; and for other types of questions the domain adapted models performs better ($>$ 15\% F1).
+Overall, the individual retrieval augmented models based on LM pre-trained w/ different corpora and objectives perform at different scales for each type, and combining their expertise, \tool enhances the performances for all types.

 Next, we show the Venn diagram of overlapping retrievals in Figure~\ref{figure:venn}.
 Although policy statements describe similar information (i.e., have common phrases), they are often verbose and equivocal (i.e., multiple-different interpretations).
 Consequently, retrievers w/ different objectives and training corpora rank them differently.
-Therefore, although being retrieved from the same corpus, candidates retrieved by different models rarely match fully but may have much overlapping information and improve the model performances equitably.
-For example, from Table \ref{table:main-result}, while the performances of BERT-R, PBERT-R and SimCSE-R w/ filtering are similar ($\sim$46), their overlapping (exact match) is $<$ 1\% from Figure~\ref{figure:venn} (qualitative examples in Appendix \ref{appendix:sec:qual-example}).
-At the same time, the raw retrieval corpora have a high BLEU score of ($\geq 0.78$).
-This validates our hypothesis that retrievers built upon different pre-trained LMs learn diverse representations and consequently retrieve diverse candidates.
+Therefore, although being retrieved from the same corpus, candidates retrieved by different models rarely match fully but may have notable overlapping information (words/phrases) and improve their performances equitably.
+For example, while the performances of \emph{BERT-R}, \emph{PBERT-R} and \emph{SimCSE-R} w/ filtering are similar ($\sim$46) in Table \ref{table:main-result}, from Figure~\ref{figure:venn} their overlapping (exact match) is $<$ 1\% (qualitative examples in Appendix \ref{appendix:sec:qual-example}).
+At the same time, their raw retrieval corpora have a high BLEU score of ($\geq 0.78$).
+This validates our hypothesis that retrievers built upon different pre-trained LMs learn distinct representations and hence retrieve diverse candidates.

-\section{Ablation Study}
+\subsection{Ablation Study}

-\textbf{Are oracles needed?} From Table \ref{table:breakdown_result}, in general, aggregating retrievals with oracle filtering enhances model performances than crude additions.
-Qualitative examples are Appendix \ref{appendix:sec:qual-example}.